mbalsara/crm/docs/EMPLOYEE_IMPORT_EXPORT_LARGE_SCALE.md

 1. Group rows by `email` (or `id`)
 2. Collect all `companyDomain` values for each employee
 3. Resolve `managerEmails` → managerIds (once per employee)
-4. Resolve `companyDomain` → companyIds (for each row)
+4. Resolve `companyDomain` → customerIds (for each row)
 5. Create employee with all relationships

 **Export Logic:**
 1. For each employee:
    - Lookup manager emails from managerIds
-   - For each companyId:
+   - For each customerId:
      - Lookup company domain
      - Create one row: employee info + one company domain